 As with any new food, it’s best to introduce okra slowly and in small amounts to avoid any digestive upset.

-The Nutritional benefits of Okra for Dogs
+The Nutritional Benefits of Okra for Dogs

 1) Low in calories